-To repeat the words of Mr. V. R. Gandhi, when the struggle for existence is followed by its enjoyment, man may begin to engage himself in reflection.
+To repeat the words of Mr. V R Gandhi, when the struggle for existence is followed by its enjoyment, man may begin to engage himself in reflection.
 Reflection is the moving spirit of philosophy.
 Early philosophical reflection engages itself with searching for the origin of the world; and it attempts to formulate the law of causation.
 After a certain amount of analytical thought, many stop by postulating some one being, or some one homogeneous substance and call it the cause or origin of the world.
-In these early attempts at philosophy, then, we see two attitudes towards reality.
-The first attitude is seen to be the assumption that the world had an origin; the second attitude towards reality is seen to be the assumption that the one being or primal substance had no origin; for these early philosophies give no cause or origin for this one being or for this primal substance.
+In these early attempts at philosophy, then we see two attitudes towards reality.
+The first attitude is seen to be assumption that the world had an origin; the second attitude towards reality is seen to be the assumption that the one being or primal substance had no origin; for these early philosophies give no cause or origin for this one being or for this primal substance.

-By further philosophical reflection it is seen that both these attitudes may rightly be taken towards reality, but in a different sense.
-Mature philosophy does not apply one attitude to the present world only, and the other attitude only to a substance or to a being postulated as the original or first cause; but it recognizes that both attitudes can always be taken towards anything real; that any reality past, present, or future, can be looked upon in these two ways.
+By further philosophical reflection it is seen that both these attitudes may rightly to taken towards reality, but in a different sense.
+Mature philosophy does not apply one attitude to the present world only, and the other attitude only to a substance or to a being postulated as the original or first cause; but it recognizes that both attitudes can always be taken towards anything real; that any reality past, present, or future, can be looked upon these two way.
 This has already been mentioned under Aspects of Substance.

-Everything that there is, was, or ever will be, has been classified as either a living being or an inanimate thing; and has been defined as that in which there is origination, destruction, and permanence.
-So in regarding space, time, ether, matter, and every individual soul as permanent, the Jain philosophy takes the attitude that reality had no origin: permanent means having had no origin.
-But the Jain philosophy takes this attitude towards all, and not merely towards one living being, or one primal substance.
+Everything that there is, was, or ever will be, has been classified as either a loving being or an inanimate thing; and has been defined as that in which there is origination, destruction, and permanence.
+So in regarding space, time, ether matter, and every individual souls as permanent, the Jain Philosophy takes this attitude towards all, and not merely towards one living being, or one primal substance.